sampence0/cvgradeprediction/README.md

 - Incorporating additional data sources for a more comprehensive analysis.
 - Testing the robustness of the models to different conditions and assumptions.

-## Conclusion

-The analysis aims to provide comprehensive insights into the factors affecting student performance in Math and Portuguese subjects.
-It is intended to aid the Portuguese Ministry of Health in its policy decision-making.